temporalio/cli/temporalcli/commandsmd/commands.md

 Includes options set for [payload input](#options-set-for-payload-input).
 Includes options set for [workflow reference](#options-set-for-workflow-reference).

-### temporal workflow reset: Resets a Workflow Execution by Event ID or reset type.
+### temporal workflow reset: Reset a Workflow Execution to an older point in history

 The temporal workflow reset command resets a [Workflow Execution](/concepts/what-is-a-workflow-execution).
 A reset allows the Workflow to resume from a certain point without losing its parameters or [Event History](/concepts/what-is-an-event-history).